-Balancing graduate studies with relationships, employment and other responsibilities can become overwhelming the further we move into a new academic year.
+Balancing graduate studies with relationships, employment and other responsibilities can become overwhelming as we move into a new academic year.
 Sometimes it’s easy to feel weighed down by our own expectations to do it all.
-Prioritizing your health, taking breaks and finding support are the first steps toward having a successful and healthy year.
+Prioritizing your health, taking breaks and finding support are the first steps towards having a successful and healthy year.

 Finding what works for you

-Finding ways to manage stress will make it easier to move on and maintain your motivation.
-Try different techniques to relieve the pressure and see what works best for you.
+Finding ways to manage stress will make it easier to maintain your motivation.
+Try different techniques to relieve pressure and see what works best for you.

-Positive psychology research indicates physical activity, getting fresh air and sunshine, meditating and deep breathing can all reduce stress and improve one’s outlook.
-For meditation, try using the mobile apps Breathe2Relax or Stop, Breathe, and Think.
-You can also drop-in on Feel Good Fridays, a free weekly guided meditation session at the CU Art Museum every Friday from 12:15 to 12:45 p.m.
+Positive psychology research indicates that physical activity, getting fresh air and sunshine, meditating and deep breathing can all reduce stress and improve your outlook.
+For meditation, we like using the mobile apps Breathe2Relax and Stop, Breathe, and Think.
+You can also drop-in on Feel Good Fridays, a free weekly guided meditation session at the CU Art Museum.

 Talk it out